Sixfold Way of Traversable Wormholes in the Sachdev-Ye-Kitaev Model

-Comparing our results with the tenfold way~\cite{altland1997}, we can state the main results of this letter.
-We have found a sixfold classification of the two-site SYK model Eq.~(\ref{eq:hamdef}): classes A, AI, BDI, CI, C, and D. Of the four remaining classes, AIII --- also not found in the standard single-site SYK model --- could be realized by a Wishart extension of the model~\cite{garcia2021d} based on the product of two SYKs with complex-conjugated couplings.
-On the other hand, no classes with symplectic symmetry [i.e., $T^2=-1$, classes AII, CII, and DIII] --- whose level statistics in the bulk are given by the Gaussian Symplectic Ensemble (GSE) --- occur in the classification.
-The absence of these three classes, which indicates that a time-reversed state never results in a new state, arises as a fundamental restriction from the coupling of two SYKs with a left-right symmetric interaction.
+Comparing our results with the tenfold way~\cite{altland1997}, we can state the main results of this Letter.
+We have found a sixfold classification of the two-site SYK model Eq.~(\ref{eq:hamdef}): classes A, AI, BDI, CI, C, and D. Remarkably, for some parameters, different blocks of the same Hamiltonian belong to distinct symmetry classes, in contrast to the single-site SYK model~\cite{kanazawa2017}.
+Of the four remaining classes, class AIII---also not found in the standard single-site SYK model---could be realized by a Wishart extension of the model~\cite{garcia2021d} based on the product of two SYKs with complex-conjugated couplings.
+On the other hand, no classes with symplectic symmetry [i.e., $T^2=-1$, classes AII, CII, and DIII]---whose level statistics in the bulk are given by the Gaussian Symplectic Ensemble (GSE)---occur in the classification.
+The absence of these three classes, which indicates that a time-reversed state never results in a new state, arises as a fundamental restriction from the left-right symmetric intersite coupling of two SYKs.
 Universality classes with symplectic symmetry can still be realized if one considers a model with an asymmetric interaction, see the SM~\cite{SM}.
 The absence of AII$^\dagger$ statistics (the equivalent of GSE statistics in non-Hermitian systems~\cite{hamazaki2020}) has been observed recently in Lindbladian quantum dissipative dynamics~\cite{sa2022lindblad,kawabata2022}, which by construction has left-right symmetry.
 Therefore, generic coupled quantum systems with a left-right symmetric interaction do not have this symplectic symmetry.

 {\it Level statistics.---} To confirm the proposed symmetry classification, we compare level correlations for different choices of parameters ($N$, $q$, $r$, and $\alpha$), with the predictions of RMT for the corresponding universality classes.
 This procedure is justified because the SYK model is quantum chaotic and deviations from RMT only affect a few eigenvalues close to the ground state~\cite{garcia2019}.
 The spectrum of the Hamiltonian (\ref{eq:hamdef}) is obtained by exact diagonalization techniques.
 At least $10^{5}$ eigenvalues are used for a given set of parameters.